 Food program and nutrition Diet

-As it has been mentioned frequently, the best foods for mountaineering are low-volume and high-calorie foods, to help decreasing the weight of your backpack and, do not fill up the capacity of your stomach and harden your breathing while climbing.
+As it has been mentioned frequently, the best foods for mountaineering are low-volume and high-calorie foods, to help to decrease the weight of your backpack and, do not fill up the capacity of your stomach and harden your breathing while climbing.
 Also, food types that should be used are the ones which don’t get rotten easily, especially in warmer seasons.
-The main part of every meal can be: honey, jam, dates.
+The main part of every meal can be honey, jam, dates.

 Fellows and Co-Climbers

 For group climbs, there are some tips to have in mind:

 - It is better that at least one member of the group has already climbed to the summit of Damavand;In the last phase of the climb, from the last refuge to the summit, if there are companions in the group that there is no complete assurance about their ability to climb, it is better to refrain from the final climb so that other group members do not get disturbed; or Before the climb, a member of the group can be volunteered to return and accompany the semi-professional individuals from the ascent.